Paulsky/gallery-swiper/README.md

 ## Getting started

-These instructions will guide you through the installation and basic setup of the Gallery Slider plugin, ensuring a smooth integration with your WooCommerce product listing sections.
+These instructions will guide you through the installation and basic setup of the Gallery Swiper plugin, ensuring a smooth integration with your WooCommerce product listing sections.

 ### Configuration

-Once activated, Product Gallery Slider for WooCommerce requires no mandatory configuration to start working.
+Once activated, Product Gallery Swiper for WooCommerce requires no mandatory configuration to start working.
 By default, it will automatically apply the Swiper slider to your WooCommerce product galleries on listing pages.

 To customize the Swiper slider settings:
-1. Go to the Gallery Slider settings page located under the 'WooCommerce' menu in the WordPress admin area.
+1. Go to the Gallery Swiper settings page located under the 'WooCommerce' menu in the WordPress admin area.
 2. Adjust the settings according to your preferences, such as enabling or disabling the scrollbar, pagination, and navigation arrows.
 3. Save your changes.